wangsong004/wangsong004.github.io/content/authors/admin/_index.md

 I am the Director of R&D and Cofounder at VoxelDance, where I focus primarily on algorithms for geometry processing and implicit modeling.
 Prior to this, I worked as a Geometry Algorithm Engineer at UnionTech for three years.
 In 2016, I earned a Master’s degree in Mechanical Engineering from Nanjing University of Aeronautics and Astronautics.

-I specialize in geometry processing, with extensive experience in developing and optimizing algorithms for triangle meshes.
-My expertise spans model repair, Boolean operations, shell offsetting, remeshing, mesh simplification, subdivision, smoothing, and nesting techniques for efficiently placing 3D models in 2D, 2.5D, and 3D spaces.
+I specialize in geometry processing, focusing on triangle mesh algorithms such as model repair, Boolean operations, shell offsetting, remeshing, simplification, and nesting in 2D, 2.5D, and 3D.
+My work includes dental model optimization (e.g., crown orientation, RPD bracket direction) and labeling.
+Currently, I’m exploring implicit modeling and triangle-to-tetrahedral mesh conversion.

-Additionally, I have conducted research on optimization algorithms for dental applications, including crown orientation, RPD bracket direction optimization, and algorithms for adding labels to dental models.

-Currently, my interests extend to implicit modeling and advanced methods for converting triangle mesh models into tetrahedral meshes.

 If you’re interested in collaboration or exchanging ideas, feel free to reach out! 😃